 Through in-depth interviews with a diverse group of men, Kaufman introduces the concept of “superdads”, a group of fathers who stand out by making significant changes to their work lives in order to accommodate their families.
 They are nothing like their fathers, “old dads” who focus on their traditional role as breadwinner, or even some of their peers, so-called “new dads” who work around the increasing demands of their paternal roles without really bucking the system.
 In taking their family life in a completely new direction, these superdads challenge the way we think about long-held assumptions about men’s role in the family unit.

 Thought-provoking and heartfelt, Superdads provides an overview of an emerging trend in fatherhood and the policy solutions that may help support its growth, pointing the way toward a future society with a more feasible approach to the work-family divide.

 "The voices of superdads come alive as Kaufman describes the work-family challenges faced by men in the 21st century.
-Superdads is the most articulate and insightful discussion of issues facing contemporary fathers that I have seen in many years."-Scott Coltrane,author of Family Man
+Superdads is the most articulate and insightful discussion of issues facing contemporary fathers that I have seen in many years." ~Scott Coltrane,author of Family Man

 "Superdads is a welcome addition to the expanding collection of rich qualitative studies that bring to life men's everyday joys and struggles as fathers.
 In particular, Kaufman provides an empirically grounded account of men's intersecting aspirations and responsibilities as fathers and workers.
-This book will appeal to a wide range of social scientists interested in learning directly from fathers how they perceive and handle work-family conflicts."-William Marsiglio, American Journal of Sociology
+This book will appeal to a wide range of social scientists interested in learning directly from fathers how they perceive and handle work-family conflicts." ~William Marsiglio, American Journal of Sociology